OS X Yosemite

-Apple is highlighting a number of changes for OS X Yosemite in the company's feature page on the release, starting with a flatter, more modern look for OS X. Emphasizing translucency, streamlined toolbars, and smarter controls, the base OS X system also includes a number of feature improvements such as a "Today" view in Notification Center, that offers a wider variety of information including integration with third-party apps.
-Spotlight search has also been improved with new data sources, behaving more like a search engine by pulling in data from Wikipedia, Maps, movies, news, and more.
+Yosemite also includes a number of feature improvements, such as a "Today" view in Notification Center, that offers a wider variety of information including integration with third-party apps and Spotlight search, which has been improved with new data sources, behaving more like a search engine by pulling in data from Wikipedia, Maps, movies, news, and more.

-Apple also highlighted improvements to a number of core OS X apps in Yosemite, including Safari, which features a streamlined toolbar, a new "Favorites" view for bookmarks, and frequently visited sites.
+Apple also brought improvements to a number of core OS X apps in Yosemite, including Safari, which features a streamlined toolbar, a new "Favorites" view for bookmarks, and frequently visited sites.
 A new Tab View also makes it easier to manage multiple open tabs across various sites, while the more robust Spotlight functionality brings more power to the Safari search bar.

 Mail has also seen a number of improvements, including a new Mail Drop feature that allows users to seamlessly send and receive attachments up to 5 GB in size via iCloud, bypassing the typical much smaller attachment size limits of many email providers.
 A new Markup feature also allows users to easily make Skitch-style annotations to images and other documents right from within Mail.

 Messages on Mac has gained the ability to handle SMS messages, allowing users to keep all of their conversations synced across iOS and Mac devices.
 Messages can now also be used to send audio and video clips, and it's possible to see the physical location of friends (as in the Find My Friends iPhone app).